netarchivesuite/so-me/twitter/README_TWITTER.md

 This will produce the file `ok18.json` with multiple tweets, each one represented by a single line of JSON.

+## Basic statistics

+The script `top_twitter.sh` performs basic statistics extraction from the JSON from Twitters API.
+Run the script without arguments for usage.

+Example: Extracts the top-10 most active tweeters for a harvest with `TOPX=10 TOPTYPE=authors_by_tweets ./top_twitter.sh ok18.json`.

+## Twitter-JSON -> WARC

+The script `tweets2warc.sh` takes tweet-JSON and represents it as a WARC file.

 ## Linked resources

 The script `./harvest_resources.sh` extracts all external links from Twitter-JSON and harvests the resources using `wget`.